The Bankrate promise

 You’re ready to buy the home of your dreams, and now it’s time to get the ball rolling on getting a mortgage.
 That’s where a mortgage loan originator comes into play.
-Here’s what loan originators do, and what you can expect as you work with one in the home loan process.
+Here’s what loan originators do, and what you can expect while working with one during the home loan process.

 What is a mortgage loan originator?

 A mortgage loan originator, or MLO — sometimes just known as a loan originator — is an individual or entity integral to the mortgage loan origination process, or the initiation of a loan.
 From making first contact with the originator, to getting preapproved, to applying for a loan and on through to closing, the loan originator will help you move through the process as smoothly as possible.

 Mortgage loan originators can work for a big bank, a credit union or other lending institution, large or small.
 It depends on where they work, but many are compensated based on commission.

 What does a mortgage loan originator do?